 - The National Library of Ireland is a reference only library.
-Material may not be removed from the reading rooms. - The material in the collections must be handled with great care at all times, please follow the guidance provided by our staff as they are expert in caring for the collections - When items from our collections are issued to you they are your responsibility at all times.
-Please return them to reading room staff when you are leaving, even for a short time. - Should you wish to make a copy of material from our collections, please seek permission from staff beforehand.
-Digital devices may be used to take images.
-Flash photography is not allowed. - If a surrogate copy of an item is available on microfilm or as a digital image on our online catalogue, the original item will not be issued. - In the Manuscripts Reading Room, readers can consult only one folder of loose material at a time.
+Material may not be removed from the reading rooms. - The material in the collections must be handled with great care at all times, please follow the guidance provided by our staff as they are expert in caring for the collections. - When items from our collections are issued to you, they are your responsibility at all times.
+Please return them to reading room staff when you are leaving your desk, even for a short time. - Should you wish to make a copy of material from our collections, please seek permission from staff beforehand. - When permitted, digital devices (phones, small cameras or a tablet) may be used to take images.
+Flash photography is not allowed. - Scanners or tripods are not permitted. - If a surrogate copy of an item is available on microfilm or as a digital image on our online catalogue, the original item will not be issued.

+• In the Manuscripts Reading Room, readers can consult only one folder of loose material at a time.
 Material in the folder must be kept in the order they are received.